Find online courses made by experts from around the world.

 Interlock your fingers and roll your shoulder open.
 Focus is on the front of the shoulder and chest.
 You can do a forward bend and raise your hands as a variation for deeper stretch.
 Take 8 breaths.

-Steve Mays is the instructor of Dynamic Flexibility.
+Steven Mays is the instructor of Dynamic Flexibility.

 Completing an ancient Shamanic Medicine Wheel teachings that works with the soul’s evolution and healing, Steve was able to uncover ancestral patterns, shed limiting roles, discover shadow aspects of self, and develop gratitude ceremonies for the 4 directions and Mother Earth.
 This practice is based on the Q’ero tradition, a tribe of the Andean mountains in Peru.

-Continuing with spiritual work, Steve was ordained through the non-denominational Alliance of Divine Love in October 2015, where he now counsels and guides others to find their power and deepest spiritual truth for themselves.
+Continuing with spiritual work, Steven was ordained through the non-denominational Alliance of Divine Love in October 2015, where he now counsels and guides others to find their power and deepest spiritual truth for themselves.

 Steve uses his experience and intuition to find the root causes of physical pain and discomfort, so his clients experience sustained physical, mental and emotional health.

 He spends his extra time making tibetan mala beads and coaching youth baseball.
 He enjoys his kundalini yoga practice and swimming in Lake Tahoe.
-Steve is a proud dad to his daughter, Allaya Grace.

 With an athletic training background and sound education in massage therapy (NVMT.6442), Steve has the tools to help you achieve the next health level in your life.
-If you are training for a sport, want relief from general soreness, or have a specific problem, let Steve share his resources of wellness with you!
+If you are training for a sport, want relief from general soreness, or have a specific problem, let Steven share his resources of wellness with you!